thomscoder/aeon/README.md

 # Aeon ⏳✨

-Aeon is an extremely tiny and easy to use WebAssembly Binary Format runtime for <a href="https://github.com/thomscoder/luna" target="_blank">Luna</a>, built for demonstration and educational purposes.
+Aeon is an extremely tiny, but easy to use WebAssembly runtime, built for demonstration and educational purposes.
+It is so tiny that supports only additions, subtractions and i32 integers.

-It is part of the <a href="https://github.com/thomscoder/luna" target="_blank">Luna</a> project, so its purpose is to give an overview of how to build a custom WebAssembly runtime.
+It is part of the <a href="https://github.com/thomscoder/luna" target="_blank">Luna</a> project, so they integrate very very well.
+Its purpose is to give an high-level overview of how to build a custom WebAssembly runtime.

-It is not a replacement for solid runtimes like <a href="https://wasmer.io/">Wasmer</a> or <a href="https://github.com/bytecodealliance/wasmtime">Wasmtime</a>, it is just a tool that should serve as a landmark for anyone that wants to start learning the secrets of Wasm.
+It is by no means a replacement for runtimes like <a href="https://wasmer.io/">Wasmer</a> or <a href="https://github.com/bytecodealliance/wasmtime">Wasmtime</a>, it is just a tool that aims to serve as a `landmark` for anyone that wants to start learning Wasm.

 Hence, I tried to document it as much as I could!

 # How to use❓
+Aeon was built with Luna in mind and they travel together so whatever Luna can compile, Aeon can run.
- - Pass the Wasm binary, the function name and parameters to the main function
+ - Pass the Wasm binary compiled by <a href="https://luna-demo.vercel.app/" target="_blank">Luna</a>, the function name and parameters to the main function.
  - Done (you should see the result)

+ (Check the `./example/example.js`)

  ```js
 const startAeonRuntime = require("./runtime/start");